 3. The Canada-U.S. Tax Treaty is on your side.

 Fortunately, the Canada-U.S. Tax Treaty is set up to avoid double taxation.
 Since the U.S. has the right to tax the capital gain first, that U.S. tax liability can be claimed as a foreign tax credit against your Canadian and provincial tax.
 Just remember, to qualify for the foreign tax credit, you must pay your U.S. taxes.
+And, if your Canadian taxes are higher than your U.S. taxes, there would be a balance to pay in Canada.

 4. You’ll be subject to withholding rules

 If you’re a Canadian resident and selling real estate in the U.S., you’re subject to withholding rules under the Foreign Investment in Real Property Tax Act (FIRPTA).
-These rules require 15 per cent of the sale price be remitted to the IRS at the time of the sale.
+These rules require 15 per cent of the sale price to be remitted to the IRS at the time of the sale.
 On the sale of a $500,000 property, that’s a whopping $75,000.

 This is not a tax, but a withholding against capital gains tax – basically, it’s in place to ensure you meet your U.S. income tax obligations, as the IRS holds the funds until your U.S. tax return is submitted and processed and then refunds the balance to you.